-Thermal simulation using Chenath requires specific inputs.
-This section provides the details for thermostat, internal heat gain, ventilation and shading settings in the scratch file.
+Thermal simulations using Chenath require specific inputs.
+This section provides the details of the specific inputs include thermostat, internal heat gain, ventilation and shading settings.

-For all tables in this specification, the 'hour' number indicates the hour of the day ending at the specified clock time - that is, hour 1 is the hour between midnight and 1 am, unless otherwise specified.
+All tables in this specification, the 'hour' number indicates the hour of the day ending at the specified clock time - that is, hour 1 is the hour between midnight and 1 am, unless otherwise specified.
 This is the notation usually adopted for energy meter readings.
-This means that hours are numbered from 1 to 24 in this specification, and these cover the period between midnight and midnight.
+This means that hours are numbered from 1 to 24 in this specification, and cover the period between midnight and midnight.